Normalizing the “new normal”

 Give your day purpose

-It may feel like you are stuck on repeat, new day, same boring routine, and no place to go.
+It may feel like you are stuck on repeat, new day, same boring routine, and no place to go because of Covid-19.
 For some, that can elicit thoughts of depression and isolation.
 Setting simple goals during the day can help combat these thoughts.
 It will make you feel productive in a situation that sometimes feels overwhelmingly unproductive.

 Focus on what you CAN control

-You may not be able to visit your family, friends, or loved one in person however, the sky is the limit on finding ways to tell them how much you cherish and love them.
+You may not be able to visit your family or loved one in person before Covid-19, friends, however, the sky is the limit on finding ways to tell them how much you cherish and love them.
 You CAN carve out time to call them just to say hi.
 You CAN send them a beautiful handwritten letter.
 You CAN apply this thinking in any area that is a cause of anxiety or depression.

 While the days may feel long and overwhelming, adapt your thinking to find something you are grateful for.
 Focus on some positives.
 Maybe you are grateful for not having a 2-hour commute each morning.
-How wonderful, you now have the ability to stay in bed late and catch up on all those missing hours of regenerative sleep.
-Others might be grateful for the opportunity to be able to sit down and have breakfast with their family without the anxiety of being late for something for the first time in years.
+How wonderful, you now can stay in bed late and catch up on all those missing hours of regenerative sleep.
+Others might be grateful for the opportunity to be able to sit down and have breakfast with their family without the anxiety of being late for something for the first time in years because of Covid-19.

 Lastly, remember, with every negative there is a positive.
 They cannot exist without each other.
-There are many of us that have experienced great loss during this time.
+Many of us have experienced great loss during this time.
 However, maybe that loss gave you the ability and courage to contact a fading friendship you had been wanting to reach out to.
 Maybe, it allowed you to cherish those who are around you even more.
 Perhaps it made you increasingly mindful of your experiences, making each moment count.